giantswarm/nomi/README.md

 [![](https://img.shields.io/docker/pulls/giantswarm/fleemmer.svg)](http://hub.docker.com/giantswarm/fleemmer)
 [![IRC Channel](https://img.shields.io/badge/irc-%23giantswarm-blue.svg)](https://kiwiirc.com/client/irc.freenode.net/#giantswarm)

 **Fleemmer** is a benchmarking tool that tests a [fleet](https://github.com/coreos/fleet) cluster.
-With Fleemmer, you can deploy benchmark units that deploy [Docker](https://github.com/docker/docker), [rkt](https://github.com/coreos/rkt) containers or just raw `systemd` units.
-Fleemer is able to collect some metrics and generates some plots.
+With Fleemmer, you can deploy benchmark units that employ [Docker](https://github.com/docker/docker), [rkt](https://github.com/coreos/rkt) containers, or just raw `systemd` units.
+Fleemer is able to collect some metrics and generate some plots from those.
 To make use of Fleemmer, you just need to define your own benchmark using a YAML file.
 Fleemmer parses this file and runs the benchmark according to the instructions defined in it.
-Additionally, Fleemmer also provides the possibility to define instructions in one line using the parameter `raw-instructions`.
+Additionally, Fleemmer provides the possibility to define instructions in one line using the parameter `raw-instructions`.

 ## Requirements